 Aruans do not have any great physical strength in their tentacles, though they can manipulate even tiny objects with great skill.
 The muscular foot has tremendously powerful suction, and operates over a very wide range of surfaces.
 An Aruan who is in a hurry can crawl along at a "sprint" of 50 metres per hour.
-Though this is 500 to 600 times slower than a more typical biont such as a human, an Aruan can scale vertical surfaces or even move upside down, and is of course entirely silent.
-Though they typically move about underwater, Aruans can also crawl on land, though they must leave a trail of mucus if they do so and must be take care not to dehydrate themselves if the environment is not moist.
+Though this is 500 to 600 times slower than a more typical sapient biont such as a human, an Aruan can scale vertical surfaces or even move upside down, and is of course entirely silent.
+Though they typically move about underwater, Aruans can also crawl on land, though they must leave a trail of mucus if they do so and take care not to dehydrate themselves if the environment is not moist.
 Naturally, just like other sophonts, Aruans use vehicles if they are in a hurry or if the environment is hostile.
-The most common choice for casual jaunts outside their home habitats to interact with other clades is the "snailcar" that is common to so many gastropod provolve clades: a small low-profile multipurpose amphibious vehicle that provides the occupant with a comfortable interior environment but moves on land or through the water at speeds comparable to those achieved by vertebrate bionts and can interface with larger modes of transport at need.
+The most common choice for casual jaunts outside their home habitats to interact with other clades is the "snailcar" common to so many gastropod provolve clades: a small low-profile multipurpose amphibious vehicle that provides the occupant with a comfortable interior environment, is able to move on land or through the water at speeds comparable to those achieved by vertebrate bionts, and can interface with larger or faster modes of transport at need.

 Psychology A young adult Aruan is comparable in general "intelligence" to a human baseline, and the largest and most experienced Aruans are somewhat similar to human superbrights in their capabilities, but there are some significant differences.
 Though optimized in every way for high-level cognition, the Aruan central nervous system is still much smaller than that of a more typical sophont, and in moment to moment conversation an Aruan can seem a little sleepy and slow on the uptake to more standard clades.
 Where the Aruans excel is in the depth and creativity of their thoughts, and in their extraordinary attention to detail and planning.
 Aruans explore and prepare for multiple contingencies, and are well known for finding novel solutions.
 Though of course there is huge personal and cultural variation, Aruans by and large have a rather aggressive, exploratory and sometimes disturbingly predatory attitude towards their surroundings, including any sentient beings.
 They like to hunt, and they like to compete, both individually and collectively.
 This is a strong drive in many members of the clade, though it may take the very civilized form of a quest for social, financial, or even spiritual mastery.
 In the NoCoZo, or other regions that allow or encourage mercantile activity, Aruans and Aruan-led corporations are often very competitive, and there are many Aruans in the legal professions.